unfoldingWord/electronite/docs/development/Electronite/ElectroniteCurrentVersionBuildNotes.md

 Check out this [Electronite playlist](https://www.youtube.com/playlist?list=PLf7IRQ2kP73kmC8y8gLQoHs4I26LzrRrq) on YouTube if you need some help using the scripts.

-# Testing
+# Testing Graphite support in the Electronite build

-Once you have a compiled Electronite binary you can test it by visiting this page https://scripts.sil.org/cms/scripts/page.php?site_id=projects&item_id=graphite_fontdemo.
+Once you have a compiled Electronite binary you can test it by visiting this page https://graphite.sil.org/graphite_fontdemo.html.
+Do this by:

 * Run Electronite
 * Open the developer console in the running Electronite instance.